The Churnups unmasked as Foo Fighters play the Pyramid Stage at Glastonbury

 Mystery band The Churnups have been unmasked as US rockers the Foo Fighters, in what was possibly the worst-kept secret at this year’s Glastonbury Festival.

-On Friday (23 June) evening, Dave Grohl and his band appeared on the Pyramid Stage at Worthy Farm in Somerset, ahead of sets by duo Royal Blood and Sheffield band the Arctic Monkeys.
+On Friday (23 June) evening, Dave Grohl and his band appeared on the Pyramid Stage at Worthy Farm in Somerset, ahead of sets by duo Royal Blood and Sheffield’s Arctic Monkeys.

 Keep up to date with all the updates at our Glastonbury live blog here…